Be sure to indicate where you would like your money to go when making a payment to the church. If not, it will go into the general fund.

 LAITY ~

-ADULT COLORING meets Tuesday, May 27, at 1, in the gathering area.
+ADULT COLORING does not meet in the summer.
+Coloring resumes Tuesday, Sept.
+23, at 1, in the Gathering Area.
 We hope to see some new faces this year!
 All are welcome.

 image-958527-kevin_Picture1-16790.png